• Home

 The Ingredients and What Each One Does

-Every ingredient in this recipe is doing something specific.
-Here’s what and why.
+Every ingredient in this recipe has a specific purpose.
+Here’s what they do and why.

 1 lb ground beef